 10. The blues

-a) Origins of blues and its artists; b) The basic blues chord progressions; c) Straight quarter notes and shuffle: difference and how to play; d) Minor blues; e) Advanced harmonic variations on major and minor blues; f) Improvise on major and minor blues; g) Repertoire.
+a) The basic blues chord progressions; b) Pentatonic and blues scale; c) Straight quarter notes and shuffle: difference and how to play; d) Minor blues; e) Advanced harmonic variations on major and minor blues; f) Improvise on major and minor blues.

-a) From the roaring twenties to free jazz and fusion music; b) Walking bass, how to keep the beat; c) Reading the melodies of jazz standards; d) From walking bass to improvisation; e) Artists and repertoire.
+a) How to write and create your own walking bass-line; b) Reading the melodies of jazz standards; c) From walking bass to improvisation; d) Artists and repertoire.

 12. Rock and Pop

-a) Rhythm exercises for the rock and pop bass player; b) Harmony: how the bass fits in a rock band; c) Learning the repertoire; d) How be creative and play your own basslines; e) Artists and repertoire.
+a) Rhythm exercises for rock and pop music; b) Learning the repertoire; c) How to create and play your own bass-line.

 13. R&B, Soul and Funk

-a) Rhythm exercises for the comping-improvising bass; b) Analysis of notable bass players; c) Artists and repertoire.
+a) Rhythm exercises for the comping-improvising bass; b) Analysis of notable bass players; c) Repertoire.

 14. Cuban music

-a) Historical introduction to the music of Cuba; b) Cuban music styles; c) The 3/2 and 2/3 clave; d) Main rhythm divisions in Cuban music; e) Artists and repertoire.
+a) Cuban music styles; b) The 3/2 and 2/3 clave; c) Main rhythmic divisions in Cuban music; d) Artists and repertoire.

 15. Brazilian music

-a) Historical introduction to the music of Brazil; b) Samba and bossa nova; c) Partido alto, choro and other styles; d) The Musica Popular Brazileira (MPB) and its artists; e) Artists and repertoire.
+a) Samba and bossa nova; b) Partido alto, choro and other styles; c) Musica Popular Brazileira (MPB) and its artists; d) Repertoire.

-a) Write the rhythm subdivisions; b) Chord recognition; c) Basslines transcriptions; d) Write your own basslines and play them.
+a) Write the rhythm subdivisions; b) Chord recognition; c) Bass-lines transcriptions.

 Click below to book your lesson today!